Kansas Lawyers Assistance Program, Executive Director, Topeka, KS

 In her free time, Danielle serves an adjunct professor at her alma mater, Washburn University, teaching law office technology in the Legal Studies Department and coaching the undergraduate mock trial team.
 She is also an adjunct professor at Washburn School of Law, teaching in the Intensive Trial Advocacy Program and coaching the competition teams with her husband, Jay Hall, who is also a lawyer.
 Danielle received a B.A. degree in Political Science in 2006 and a J.D. in 2009.

-With IWIL, Danielle has been an active member of Policy Committee and will assume the VP of Policy role on the IWIL board.
+With IWIL, Danielle has been an active member of Policy Committee.